jupyterhub/binderhub/docs/source/explanation/implementation.md

 # Implementation

-The [binderhub-service](https://github.com/2i2c-org/binderhub-service/) Helm chart runs BinderHub, the Python software, as a standalone service to build and push images with [repo2docker](https://github.com/jupyterhub/repo2docker), next to JupyterHub.
+The [binderhub-service](https://github.com/2i2c-org/binderhub-service/) Helm chart runs BinderHub, the Python software, as a standalone service to build and push images with [repo2docker], next to [JupyterHub].

 The `binderhub-service` installation starts a `docker-api` pod on each of the user nodes via the following [DaemonSet definition](https://github.com/2i2c-org/binderhub-service/blob/main/binderhub-service/templates/docker-api/daemonset.yaml).